zhyea/payread/README.md

-# readpay
+# Libra
-a wordpress plugin
+a Discuz! theme